 Whisk and Dine was created out of my love to both ‘Whisk and Dine’!
-Since I could stand on a chair and help my mom knead bread or Kibbeh (a Middle Eastern meat dish that gets kneaded to the texture of a steak tartar), I have loved cooking.
+Since I could stand on a chair and help my mom knead bread or Kibbeh, I have loved cooking.

 I was fortunate enough to have grown up in a multi-cultural home.
-While my mother was a first generation Syrian gal, all her girlfriends (that hung out at our house and cooked together), were from all over the Middle East, Italy and Greece.
+While my mother was a first generation Syrian gal, all her girlfriends were from all over the Middle East, Italy and Greece.
 Wow, did they cook, laugh, gossip a bit and make some fabulous food!

 Books and Magazines

-I have been fortunate enough to have had the most exciting opportunities to have played a small part in creating food stories on Food Network.
+I have had the exciting opportunities to create food stories on Food Network.
 The three shows I was a part of lit my passion for more visual storytelling.

-While I am heading out (after I write this missive to you), to do yet another brand new food show, not with Food Network and can’t tell you much more than this right now, except it is a series that will unfold many beautiful stories around food and people’s lives.
-I will add to this story once it airs!
+In fact, I am heading out (after I write this missive to you), to do yet another brand new food show.
+It will be a series on PBS, that will unfold many beautiful stories around food and people’s lives.

 Thank you, each and every one of you for sharing in my food and film passion!